 1. “Theme from Schindler’s List” – John Williams

-The music for the film was equally moving, in large part to the emotional music score written by John Williams.
-One of the most famous musical pieces in the film was the main theme, a piece for solo violin, which was performed by renowned violinist Itzhak Perlman.
-The sad violin music performed is melancholy, haunting, and extremely evocative.
+The music for the film was equally moving, in large part due to the emotional music score written by John Williams.
+One of the most famous musical pieces in the film is the main theme.
+It is a piece for solo violin that renowned violinist Itzhak Perlman performs.
+This sad violin sheet music is melancholy, haunting, and extremely evocative.

 2. “Adagio for Strings” – Samuel Barber

-It has been featured in a number of television shows, commercials, and movies, most notably in the film “Apocalypse Now”.
+It has been featured in a number of television shows, commercials, and movies, most notably in the film “Apocalypse Now.”
 The Adagio is written for a string orchestra, but features the violin in more exposed sections.
-The music starts softly and builds very gradually – almost agonizingly – into huge sweeping climactic sections that can overwhelm the listener with emotion.
+The music starts softly and builds very gradually into sweeping climactic sections that can overwhelm the listener with emotion.

-3. “Concerto, 2nd movement” – Pyotr Tchaikovsky
+3. “Concerto, 2nd Movement” – Pyotr Tchaikovsky

 Tchaikovsky’s Violin Concerto is one of the most beloved pieces of music ever written for the instrument.
 This concerto is one of the greatest musical masterpieces from the Romantic Era.

 4. “Aase’s Death” – Edvard Grieg

 The music for “Peer Gynt” is one of Grieg’s most famous works.
 The play follows the various exploits of the main character Peer Gynt, a hunter and roustabout with a penchant for telling tall tales and getting into trouble.

 5. “Ashokan Farewell” – Jay Ungar

 Not all sad violin music is classical.
-One of the most hauntingly moving pieces for the violin is the Appalachian waltz “Ashokan Farewell”.
-It was composed in 1982 by Jay Ungar and is in the style of a folk ballad or Scottish lament.
+One of the most hauntingly moving pieces for the violin is the Appalachian waltz “Ashokan Farewell.”
+Jay Ungar composed it in 1982 in the style of a folk ballad or Scottish lament.